vitor-martini/pizza-shop/README.md

 # Ignite - Delivery App
-This project is a **Delivery App**  developed using **React**, **TypeScript**, and **Vite**.
-The project is part of the **Rocketseat Ignite course**.
-In this project, I followed the instructions and coded it while watching the lessons.
-The goal was to solidify my understanding of modern web development practices and improve my TypeScript skills.
+This project is a **Delivery App**  developed using **React** , **TypeScript** , and **Vite** .
+It is part of the **Rocketseat Ignite course** .
+The objective of this project was to create a modern web application interface using the latest technologies and best practices in React development.
+## Objective

+The goal of this course was to build a delivery management system with a modern user interface, focusing on performance, usability, and maintainability, using the most up-to-date tools and libraries in the React ecosystem.

 ## Tech Stack